thelfer/tfel/docs/web/hosford.md

 previous tests, the default eigen solver was used.
 This analytical solver has been shown to provide a very interesting trade-off between accuracy and numerical efficiency.
-It was also shown that the Jacobi eigensolver provides very accurate results but is less efficient by our default eigen solver (about 2 times less efficient).
+It was also shown that the Jacobi eigensolver provides very accurate results but is less efficient than our default eigen solver (about 2 times less efficient).

-Our tests, not reported here, shows that changing the eigen solver:
+Our tests, not reported here, show that changing the eigen solver:

 - does not change the results presented for exponents \(a=6\) and
   \(a=8\).